ionos-enterprise/ionos-enterprise-sdk-java/README.md

 ### How to: Delete a Data Center

-You will want to exercise a bit of caution here.
-Removing a data center will **destroy** all objects contained within that data center -- servers, volumes, snapshots, and so on.
-The objects -- **once removed** -- will be **unrecoverable**.
+Use caution when deleting a data center.
+Deleting a data center will **destroy** all objects contained within that data center -- including all servers, volumes, snapshots, etc. **When the objects are deleted** they **cannot be recovered**.

-The following is an example on how to remove the data center created above:
+This example deletes the data center created above:

     profitbricksApi.getDataCenter().deleteDataCenter(dataCenterId);

 ### How To: Create Data Center with Multiple Resources

 The ProfitBricks SDK for Java allows a single request to create multiple nested resources.

-The following will create a composite data center with an associated server, NIC, and volume:
+This example will create a composite data center with an associated server, NIC, and volume:

     DataCenter datacenter = new DataCenter();
     datacenter.getProperties().setName("SDK Test Data Center");